brillout/wildcard-api/docs/readme.template.md

 The Telefunc client is isomorphic (aka universal) and works in the browser as well as in Node.js.

-If you don't need authentication, then SSR works out of the box.
+SSR works out of the box.
-If you do, then read [SSR & Authentication](/docs/ssr-auth.md#ssr--authentication).

 !INLINE ./snippets/section-footer.md #readme --hide-source-path